 I met Lissa back in November 2018 when I attended one of her short weaving event taught by her with as part of the Shoalhaven Home Sustainability Workshops series.
 You can read more about my experience here.

-We hosted a Basketry Masterclass on Friday 2nd August.
+We are hosting Lissa's second Basketry Masterclass on Saturday.
 If you are interested in future dates, then please fill out the contact form!
-So in the lead-up to this workshop, I asked Lissa a few questions so we can all get to know her better!
+In the lead-up to this workshop, I asked Lissa a few questions so we can all get to know her better!

 Tell us a bit about you!